Tyrol

 With the founding of the European region Tyrol-South Tyrol-Trentino, the area has had its own legal entity since 2011.
 It is known as a European Grouping for Territorial Cooperation.

 Etymology

-According to Egon Kühebacher, the name Tyrol derives from a root word meaning terrain (i.e. area, ground or soil; compare terra and Old Irish: tir); first from the village of Tirol, and its castle; from which the County of Tyrol developed.
+According to Egon Kühebacher, the name Tyrol derives from a root word meaning terrain (i.e. area, ground or soil; compare terra and tír); first from the village of Tirol, and its castle; from which the County of Tyrol developed.
 Some sources suggest it derives from the Slavic language "ta rola" meaning "this land, farming terrain/farming ground."
 According to Karl Finsterwalder, the name Tyrol derives from Teriolis, a late-Roman fort and travellers' hostel in Zirl, Tyrol.
 There seems to be no scholarly consensus.